JustMichael23/JustMichael23/README.md

 # 👋 Welcome to My GitHub Profile!

-Hi, I'm Michael – a passionate **Web Developer** and **Student in Teacher Training: Technology and Computer Science**.
+Hi, I'm Michael – a passionate **Web Developer** and **Student as Teacher: Technology and Computer Science**.
 I'm driven by a love for technology, education, and building creative solutions.
 Besides coding, I’m actively involved in local organizations and working on starting my own web development business.

 ---